Patrice Bernier scores in final game, but Montreal Impact fall to Revolution

 But it was New England that struck first as Fagundez worked the ball into the middle and slipped a pass to Nemeth, whose shot went off the right post only to see Fagundez pound the rebound past Crepeau in the 19th minute.

-The Impact screamed for a penalty as Blerim Dzemaili went down in the penalty area in the 42nd, but referee Rabiuel Vazquez wasn't buying it and showed the yellow card to Laurent Ciman for dissent.

-But in added time before the intermission, New England defender Benjamin Angoua blocked Anthony Jackson-Hamel's shot in the area and Vazquez pointed to the spot.
+The big moment for the fans came in added time before the intermission, when New England defender Benjamin Angoua blocked Anthony Jackson-Hamel's shot with his arm in the area and referee Rubiel Vazquez pointed to the spot.
 A roar went up as Bernier was chosen as the shooter and he made no mistake with a stutter step and a hard, low shot.

 Bernier's parent, Jean and Gladys, got to ring the fans' goal bell in the east stands behind the net where their son scored.

+"I knew my parents were behind the goal and I was thinking about a lot of things I don't usually think about, but I scored so I'm happy."

-The Revolution got it back only seconds into the second when an ill-considered back pass by Samuel Piette was picked off by Fagundez, who slipped a pass to Nemeth for the easy goal in alone.
+The Revolution got it back only seconds into the second half when an ill-considered back pass by Piette was picked off by Fagundez, who slipped it to Nemeth for the easy goal in alone.

 Bernier got a huge ovation from the near-sellout crowd of 20,681 as the father-of-three took the field with his family and a video of career highlights was shown on the scoreboard.
-He got another when he was substituted in the 81st minute for Shamit Shome, a 20-year-old from Edmonton who played his first minutes for Montreal.
+He got another when he was substituted for Shamit Shome, a 20-year-old from Edmonton who played his first minutes for Montreal.

 Tributes have poured in on social media in recent days from Bernier's current and past teammates, players from around the league and other athletes and personalities.